From Ivybridge RFC to England playmaker, Henry Slade has always strived to be one of the most skilful players on a rugby pitch.

 The young back went on to further successes with Plymouth College and also at Ivybridge, where he helped lift three consecutive Devon Cup titles from U14 upwards.

 Henry progressed to Exeter University, represented South West U18 and earned his first national call-up, debuting for England U18 in July 2010.

 Playing alongside future England players Jack Nowell, Luke Cowan-Dickie and Anthony Watson, Henry scored 16 points in the 64-0 win over Italy U19 in February 2011 and made three appearances on tour in Australia in August 2011.

 The Plymouth-born playmaker made his England U20 debut off the bench in the 40-9 win over Wales at Twickenham Stoop in February 2012 and landed three conversions in the 42-7 victory over Italy at Rovigo.

-A product of Exeter Chiefs Academy, Henry has been on a dual registration with Plymouth Albion and amassed 65 points in the 2013 RBS U20 Six Nations after being man of the match against Scotland in the opening game at Plymouth.
+As he developed in the Exeter Chiefs academy, Henry was on dual-registration with Plymouth Albion and amassed 65 points in the 2013 RBS U20 Six Nations after being man of the match against Scotland in the opening game.

 10 points – 2T